 Deal With Incoming Mail Immediately

 You can also stay organized by looking through important mail immediately instead of tossing it to the side for a few days.
-If you receive mail about changes to your life insurance policy, you want to open it and read before placing it in the designated storage box.
+If you receive mail about changes to your life insurance policy, you want to open it and read it before placing it in the designated storage box.
 If some of your mail is about an inheritance you'll receive, read the details and then put it in a place where you can access it easily.

 Tell Others Where Your Documents Are